 Comment 14.
 P. 21 line 54: Is there evidence that symmetrical pairs are “deceptive”?
 I’m assuming that deceptive means that they engender overconfident JOLs?
 Is the absolute accuracy of JOLs important for understanding JOL reactivity?

 Response: By deceptive, we mean word pairs in which the relatedness cues that participants use to inform their judgment values may be less readily available when the cue item is presented in isolation at retrieval.
-This is readily apparent in the case of backward associates (e.g., card – credit), as card does not share semantic features with credit nor is it a common response.
+Backward pairs (e.g., card – credit), are highly deceptive as card does not share semantic features with credit nor is it a common response.
 JOLs for the pair type commonly overestimate later recall, pattern termed the Illusion of Competence (Koriat & Bjork, 2005).
 Regarding symmetrical pairs, Maxwell and Huff (2021) showed that this overconfidence pattern similarly extends to this pair type, providing evidence that this pair type leads to overinflated judgments, though not at the same magnitude as backward pairs.
+Therefore, symmetrical pairs may be considered deceptive due to overinflated JOLs relative to subsequent recall, but certainly less so than backward pairs.

 While the absolute accuracy of these judgments alone is not necessarily important for interpreting JOL reactivity effects, the cue-strengthening account posits that the relatedness cues used to inform each judgment are critical for reactivity.
 Thus, because deceptive pairs contain cues that are less likely to be available at test, reactivity may be less likely to occur on these pair types.
 Alternatively, if reactivity reflects the use of relational encoding (see Maxwell & Huff, 2022), reactivity would likely still occur, as the added processing would provide a memorial benefit.
 We have updated the Experiment 2 Introduction (pgs.
 17-18), Experiment 2 Discussion (pgs.
 21-22), and the Experiment 3 introduction (pg.
 22) to convey our position more clearly regarding this relational encoding account.